addianto/sitodo/docs/bootcamp/day-2/update-data-model.md

 ## View

-Update `list.html` view in the `templates` directory with the following updated HTML:
+Update `list.html` view in the `templates` directory with the updated HTML:

 ```html
 <!doctype html>